Table of Contents

 Environmental Responsibility

-Allocating tax revenue to environmental conservation projects can offset the potential negative ecological impacts of cannabis cultivation.
+Allocating taxes to environmental conservation projects can offset the potential negative ecological impacts of cannabis cultivation.

 Global Perspectives on Cannabis Taxation